We know tap water is loaded with fluoride but is there bottled water without fluoride?

 This table is continuously updated.

 And to help you out, I’ve decided to make a “safe & best brands list”.
-And all you have to do is enter your email below and I’ll send you the document right away.
+And all you have to do is enter your email below and I’ll send you the information right away.

-Enter your email below to receive fluoride test results on 121+ brands of bottled water + the top picks!
+Enter your email below to receive the list of the best brands of bottled water!

 3 HUGE Issues With Bottled Water

-If you took it upon yourself to Google bottled water without fluoride, it’s safe to assume you’re a health conscious individual, trying your best to live a healthy life.
+If you took it upon yourself to Google bottled water without fluoride, it’s safe to assume you care about your health.

-However, for that reason, I believe you should also be aware of the 3 main issues around bottled water.
+I believe you should also be aware of the 3 main issues around bottled water.
 Since these issues can easily make a bottle of water not good for your health – even if it has no fluoride.

 1. No Peace Of Mind